0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/api/lib/PolygonAccessControlUpgradeable.md

   ) internal
 ```

-Grants `role` to `account`.
+Grants `role` to an `account`.

-Emits a `RoleGranted`event if `account` had not been already granted `role`.
+Emits a `RoleGranted` event if `account` had not been granted `role` before.
 Note that unlike `grantRole`, this function doesn't perform any checks on the calling account.

 May emit a `RoleGranted` event.

 !!! warn
-    - This function should only be called from the constructor when setting up the initial roles for the system.
+    - This function should only be called from the constructor, when setting up the initial roles for the system.
     - Using this function in any other way is effectively circumventing the admin system imposed by `AccessControl`.

 !!! note